yingqi0607/tp/docs/UserGuide.md

 you have left to that Final Exam or that birthday party.

 ##### Switching to Countdown tab: `countdown`
-To switch to the Countdown tab, simply type `planner` into the command line.
+To switch to the Countdown tab, simply type `countdown` into the command line.
 You can also click on the Countdown button on the tabs menu at the top.

 Format: `countdown`